Margo Hayes making a great effort to turn us away from Fanny Gibert as our favorite climber. Photo: Jennie Jariel

 - Includes ankle dorsiflexion, inversion/eversion, and forefoot abduction / adduction; Hip & knee internal/external rotation (ex.
 N. Surma)

-- Provides varying pressure into the wall as CoM manipulation occurs in/around “no shadow” and volume feet.
+- Provides varying pressure into the wall as CoM manipulation occurs in/around “no shadow” (non-incut, “slopey” feet which are challenging to drive weight into) and volume feet.

 - Note in Bimini’s case the angle of the knee: knee flexion changes which muscle in the calf dominates (biasing the soleus muscle and joint capsule), something a good PT can help out with!